Man of the West

 The Tall Target

 I’ve mentioned before that I’m a big fan of thrillers taking place in isolated or self-contained settings such as old dark houses, ships or trains.
-The restrictions necessarily imposed are a marvellously effective way of maintaining focus, both for the filmmakers and the viewers.
+The restrictions necessarily imposed are a marvelously effective way of maintaining focus, both for the filmmakers and the viewers.
 It also makes for effortless suspense as the options open to the characters involved are narrowed down, and a tense, claustrophobic atmosphere is easily achieved.
 The bulk of the action in The Tall Target (1951) takes place on a train, and the movie uses this cramped stage to enact its dramatic events to great advantage.
 What makes the film all the more impressive in my view is the fact that there’s not much of a mystery to solve.
 Nevertheless, what unfolds on the screen holds the attention from beginning to end.

 The story is one inspired by a real event – a plot to assassinate Lincoln before his inauguration coud take place.
 It’s 1861 and the president-elect is due to make a short stop in Baltimore, Maryland before heading on to Washington to take power.
 Naturally, these are troubled times and talk of secession and war is on everyone’s lips.
 With Lincoln’s elevation to the highest office in the land it’s only a matter of time before the South declares independence, and war has to be the next logical step.
 As such, there are those with a vested interest in seeing that the man never gets to Washington.
 John Kennedy (Dick Powell) is a detective who feels sure he’s stumbled onto a plot to assassinate Lincoln as soon as he sets foot in Baltimore.
 The problem is no-one wants to believe him, and his chief even goes so far as to threaten him with dismissal if he insists on pursuing the matter.
 Unfazed by this stonewalling, Kennedy turns in his badge and hotfoots it to the station.
 His intention: to board the Baltimore train, foil the conspiracy and discover the identity of the ringleaders.
 However, he immediately hits a snag; his contact, along with his ticket, has disappeared and someone else is claiming to be the real John Kennedy.
 A quick inspection reveals that the detective’s friend has been murdered, but there’s no way he can prove this.
 Such an inauspicious start would give most men pause for thought, but Kennedy is nothing if not resourceful and he turns to an acquaintance to back him up.
 Colonel Jeffers (Adolphe Menjou) is the one man aboard the train who can identify Kennedy and vouch for his credentials.
 So the soldier and the policeman form an uneasy alliance – Jeffers is no lover of Lincoln’s politics – in the hope of flushing out the would-be killers.
-The list of suspects is a relatively short one: Jeffers himself, a blowhard industrialist (Will Wright), a young brother and sister apparently travelling on to Georgia (Marshall Thompson & Paula Raymond).
+The list of suspects is a relatively short one: Jeffers himself, a blowhard industrialist (Will Wright), a young brother and sister apparently traveling on to Georgia (Marshall Thompson & Paula Raymond).
 Although the villain’s identity is revealed around the halfway mark, I’m not going to spoil things for any people who have yet to see the movie.
 Anyway, that’s not the point of the film.
 The greatest anxiety is generated by the doubts over whether Kennedy can prevent the assassination from taking place.
 Now anyone with even the most rudimentary knowledge of American history knows the answer to that one, but where the script really triumphs is in its ability to leave you hanging on the edge of your seat in spite of this.

 Although Anthony Mann had already embarked on his western phase by this time, The Tall Target harks back to the tight little noir thrillers with which he had made his name throughout the preceding decade.
 Instead of the wide open spaces of the frontier where the drama was played out against a harsh landscape, this film is a closed affair that was shot on sound stages.
 The actors don’t have a lot of room to move around freely, and that’s entirely fitting for a story where the characters’ capacity for manoeuvre in any sense is severely limited.
 There are also a lot of typically disconcerting low-angle shots and close-ups of strained faces.
 Mann seemed to be blessed with good cameramen through most of his career, and Paul Vogel did some excellent work on this movie.
 Vogel had already shot a number of noir pictures – Lady in the Lake, High Wall, Dial 1119 – and brought that sensibility to The Tall Target.
 This couldn’t be termed a film noir yet it has the look and feel of one.
 What we get is primarily a suspense thriller, and it’s a combination of good writing and characterization, as well as atmospheric direction and photography, that ensures it remains gripping.
 When Kennedy finds himself facing the twin dilemma of being pursued by both the assassins and the suspicious authorities, Mann gets a lot of mileage from such a simple setup as the search for a berth to hide in.
 Time and again he draws the maximum degree of tension from situations that the viewer knows deep down are going to be resolved favourably.
 It’s no mean feat to deftly turn potentially trite circumstances into something that has you biting your nails – in fact, I’d say it’s one of the factors which sets the artist apart from the mere journeyman.